tiberna/k8s-voting-example/tutorials/step2-instructions.md

 On this you're stating that you want 1 replica of the pod and must have the label 'redis' assinged to it.

 After that, you need to specify your pod definition.
-This pod use the public available [Redis](https://hub.docker.com/_/redis) docker images with tag alpine :
+This pod use the public available [Redis](https://hub.docker.com/_/redis) docker images with tag alpine and expose port 6379:

 ```
 template: